Kestrelhzl/Portswigger_WebSecurity_Academy_Project/API_Testing/README.md

 > To solve the lab, exploit a hidden API endpoint to buy a Lightweight l33t Leather Jacket.
 You can log in to your own account using the following credentials: wiener:peter.

-* Change Price
+* Change product price
-* Add Product to Cart
+* Add product to cart
-* Checkout Cart
+* checkout cart

 ###### POC